meaning in motion

 Read the catalogue below (physical copies and digital copies can be ordered/downloaded through MagCloud).

 The exhibition was on view at INOVA from Thursday, November 17th through Friday, December 2nd, 2016.
+I curated the exhibition and authored all accompanying materials.

 Reception and gallery talk: November 17, 2016